Rose Pruning Basics

 - Follow the basic pruning guidelines above, but prune more lightly and do not worry about removing thin stems.

-- First, prune out any dead branches and any that cross in the middle to open up the center for light and air circulation.
+- Prune out any dead branches and any branches that cross in the middle to open up the center for light and air circulation.

-- You can easily use hedge shears to prune Knockout Roses, reducing the height to about 16” lower than where you want to see the first flowers appear.
+- Use hedge shears to prune Knockout, Ground Cover and Shrub Roses, reducing the height to about 16” lower than where you want to see the first flowers appear.

 - When you are done, CLEAN UP, CLEAN UP, CLEAN UP! (see description above)

-- Knockout Roses may be pruned in the spring and summer as well.
-Use hand pruners or hedge shears periodically to “dead head” after a large bloom, or to reduce the size.
+- Use hand pruners or hedge shears periodically to “dead head” after a large bloom, or to reduce the size of the rose.

 - Prune Knockout roses again in August to encourage fall blooms.
 Use hedge shears to remove no more than 1/3 of the growth.
 Follow by fertilizing with organic fertilizer such as Maestro Gro Rose Food.